Mojo Bag

 Some folks told us that mojo bag fixing and preparation are inspired by the distinctive Kongo accessories, called "minkisi" (singular "nkisi"), worn by "banganga" (singular "nganga") or healers to show their status within their community.
 Objects such as fruits ("luyala"), charcoal ("kala zima"), mushrooms ("tondo"), fossil resins ("luhezomo"), white chalk or kaolin clay ("luhemba"), red fruit ("nkandikila"), kernels or nuts ("nkiduku") and any other pieces considered spiritually significant, or any articles that shamans may have found a resonance or unique attraction to are held in this accessory bag.
 These objects are called "bilonggo."

-Also, in Kongo tradition, the vessel or body for an nkisi, known as "nitu," is not limited to a red leather bag or cloth since other folks use a wooden box, gourd, animal horn or tooth, monkey's skull, or snail shell.
+Also, in Kongo tradition, the vessel or body for an nkisi, known as "nitu," is not limited to a red leather bag or cloth since other folks use a wooden box, gourd, animal horn, or tooth, monkey's skull, or snail shell.
 Nkisi is thought to hold a force from the dead that has chosen to yield to a superior power - the human will.
 The spiritual forces that may reside in it are ancestral spirits ("bakulu"), tutelary spirits ("bisimbi bankita"), or earthbound spirits ("minkuyu")Banganga talk to their minkisi to seek advice and guidance, just like what the owners of mojo bags do nowadays.
 Often, their patients are told to return for their solution or treatment in the morning so the banganga can wait for the answers or diagnosis through dreams or omens.

 A medicine container or nkisi mbumba.
 (Photo courtesy of Smithsonian Museum of African Art)